Accident Lawyer

 - Road Rash – Very common in left hook bicycle accidents, and while they aren’t as severe, they are still deep abrasions that can easily be infected.

-Steps to Take After a Left Hook Bicycle Accident in Chicago
+What to Do Immediately After a Left Hook Bicycle Accident in Chicago

 - Use your phone to take photos and videos of the accident scene, as well as record witness information.
-These will serve as evidence for an insurance claim or a lawsuit.
+These will serve as key evidence for an insurance claim or lawsuit.

-- It’s extremely important not to discuss fault or admit fault after the accident, since that could be used against you at later stages of the legal process to reduce or deny the claim.
+- It is extremely important not to discuss fault or admit fault after the accident, since this may affect later evaluations involving comparative negligence principles and could reduce or deny compensation.

-Some left hook bike accidents can be resolved through insurance claims, while others need legal action to ensure the injured party gets fairly compensated.
+Some left hook bike accidents can be resolved through insurance claims, while others require formal litigation.
+When disputes arise, victims may need to rely on legal help for injured cyclists to protect their rights.

 Consulting with a Chicago Bicycle Accident Attorney